Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Azure_SDK_Package_Ship_Requirements.md

 **Learn more:** For general information about samples, see the [Samples Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-samples).

 You will update all the `Sample<sample_number>_<scenario>.md` and README.md files under `Azure.<group>.<service>\samples` directory to the your service according to the examples in those files.
-Based on that [here](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/) is an example.
+Based on that [here](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/template/Azure.Template/samples) is an example.

+**Learn more:** Please refer to [Create Sample Guidance](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/DataPlaneCodeGeneration/Create_Samples_Guidance.md) to add samples.

 ## Snippets